lycus/mci/docs/instruction_set.rst

 Of course, usage of this instruction results in unportable code.

 This instruction is primarily intended to allow the implementation of inline assembly in high-level languages.
-While it doesn't give a clear way to access IAL registers, the MCI ABI guarantees a well-defined layout of locals and arguments on the stack when this instruction is present.
+Arguments given to raw functions are passed according to the calling convention of the function.

+Raw functions must have ``cdecl`` or ``stdcall`` calling convention.

 It should be noted that this is not sufficient to implement full-blown inline assembly as in many C and C++ compilers.
 A general requirement of